open-eid/SiVa/docs/siva3/test_plan.md

   * Containers with valid signature(s) are validated.
   * Containers with invalid signature(s) or no signature are validated
-  * Containers sizes near maximum are validated
+  * Containers with sizes up to 9MB are validated
   * Containers with DDOC v1.0 - 1.3 are validated

 Specific test cases and input files can be found in: